 6. Thin (2006)

-‘Thin’ by Lauren Greenfield utilises the no-nonsense, direct style of ‘cinéma vérité’ to depict anorexia, bulimia, and other eating disorders with an uncomfortably honest but essential accuracy.
-The film focuses mainly on 4 main participants at The Renfrew Center in Florida: Shelly, a psychiatric nurse; Polly, a lobbyist; Brittany, a student; and Alisa, a housewife.
-The film does not romanticise their afflictions, which is a welcome change.
-The documentary is hard-hitting, with these 4 women and those around them being realistic portrayals of those whose lives have been affected as such.
+‘Thin’ by Lauren Greenfield utilizes the no-nonsense, direct style of ‘cinéma vérité’ to depict anorexia, bulimia, and other eating disorders with an uncomfortably honest but essential accuracy.
+The film focuses mainly on four main participants at The Renfrew Center in Florida: Shelly, a psychiatric nurse; Polly, a lobbyist; Brittany, a student; and Alisa, a housewife.
+The film does not romanticize their afflictions, which is a welcome change.
+The documentary is hard-hitting, with these four women and those around them being realistic portrayals of those whose lives have been affected as such.
 There are no easy and convenient solutions offered here, but a heartrendingly frank approach that goes against the deluded beaten path.

 Read More: Best Volcano Movies of All Time